GatorCogitate/cogitate_tool/README.md

 evaluate the level of contributions for members of a GitHub repository.
 GatorCogitate generates a score for members based on a variety of metrics including:

-- Lines added
+- Lines Added
-- Lines removed
+- Lines Removed
 - Lines Deleted
 - Pull Requests
 - Issue Tracker